Liquor trivia is fun!

 - State law in Indiana prohibits liquor stores from selling cold soft drinks.
 Yet it’s legal for them to sell unrefrigerated soft drinks.46

 - It’s illegal to send a gift of any alcoholic beverage to anyone anywhere in Kentucky.
-The penalty can include imprisonment for up to five years.That includes a bottle of Bourbon!48
+The penalty can include jail for up to five years.That includes a bottle of Bourbon!48

 - The taxation of whiskey caused the first test of federal power over states and individuals.
 It was the Whiskey Rebellion in 1794.54